markonikovic/globalBondTraining/README.md

 # Vehicle types

-- depends on the luggage and passenger capacity:
+- they have different luggage and passenger capacities:

 1. **standard sedan**:
     - 3 passengers / 3 bags(during COVID-19, capacity was 2 - backseats).
     - *models*:
         1. Cadillac XTS
         2. Cadillac CT5
         3. Chrysler 300
         4. Mercedes(S-class - premium)
         5. Mercedes(E-class - premium)
 2. **standard SUV**:
     - up to 6 people and six bags(depends on the capacity of bags).
     - *models*:
         1. GMC Yukon
         2. Chevrolet Suburban
         3. Lincoln Navigator
         4. Ford Expedition
         5. Cadillac Escalade(premium)
 3. **van**:
     - has forward facing seats  - standard 13 passengers / 12 bags.
 There are custom sprinters for custom trips so capacity might vary.
     - *models*:
         1. Mercedes Sprinter
         2. Ford Transit.
         - Note: There is a sprinter limo, looks the same, but instead of forward facing seats has a different/limo seats.

 4. *mini-coach*: 18-26 passengers / 18-26 luggage capacity
 5. *coach bus*: 54-56 / 50 luggage capacity.
 6. *stretch limo*: 7/10 depends on the limo.

 - When to use party buses and stretch limos?
     - proms
     - weddings
     - bachelors/bachelorette party

 - When deciding which vehicle/the price to select consider?
     - the purpose
     - number of passengers
     - luggage

 ---

 # Drivers

-- Types of drivers
+- Types of drivers:
 1. house:
     - employed by the company - reliable, flexible, good communication(different languages) - drivers make the highest impression on customers.
     - have different schedules, work in shifts
 2. operators:
     - used when house drivers are not available.
     - licensed/have their vehicles
     - have their own clients but also wort together with limo companies.
     - they represent the limo company that dispatched them.
 3. affiliated:
     - they are also second choice.
     - it's a company that has own drivers.
     - they are usually more expensive.
     - check review and availability on software the company uses.

 - communication:
     - through official software.
     - communication while drivers are with clients in forbidden/unprofessional.
     - polite and professional communication.
     - it's important that the driver is on the way.(check the driver, remind him/her an hour in advance)
     - text to help drivers with location, passenger names.
     - it's important to always know where is the driver.
     - drivers accept rides, they can set their own status in the app, in 50% of cases.
 When they don't it's necessary to call them.
     - communication should be kept simple.

 - software:
     - *Limoanywhere*
     - *Driveranywhere*

 - general requirements for the drivers:
     - be ahead of time(15/20 minutes).
     - communication between a driver and a client should be simple(let the client know when he is on location).
     - besides communication, driver opens the door, carries the luggage, helps the client to feel comfortable(newspapers/magazines, bottled water, optimal temperature, etc.), no colones or air fresheners.
     - drivers are not allowed to enter the house.
     - driver shouldn't engage in conversation, focused on driving, familiar with the area.
     - driver according to the traffic rules.
     - driver takes care of the car(washes the car, refuels, etc.)
     - drivers should listen to clients when choosing routes.
     - they are not allowed to take payments, but can accept tips.
     - should let us know if he is going to be late.
     - should let the office know if the driver left something.
     - if the driver can't find location might call to ask.

 - depending on the distance between the destination, we should check driver.
 If the ride is 2 hours long, we should check 3 hours before.